ietf-wg-cellar/matroska-specification/tagging.md

 ## Official tags

 The following is a complete list of the supported Matroska Tags.
-While it is possible to use Tag names that are not listed below, this is not reccommended as compatability will be compromised.
+While it is possible to use Tag names that are not listed below, this is not recommended as compatibility will be compromised.
 If you find that there is a Tag missing that you would like to use, then please contact the Matroska team for its inclusion in the specifications before the format reaches 1.0.

 ## Nesting Information